python/cpython/Doc/library/dis.rst

    code counter is incremented by *delta*.

-.. opcode:: GET_MATCH_ITER (delta)
+.. opcode:: MATCH_SEQ_TYPE (delta)

    Used for pattern matching.
-Much like :opcode:`GET_ITER`, but pops TOS and increments the byte code counter by *delta* if TOS *is not* an instance of :class:`collections.abc.Sequence` or *is* an instance of :class:`str`/:class:`bytes`/:class:`bytearray`.
+Pops TOS and increments the byte code counter by *delta* if TOS is not an instance of :class:`collections.abc.Sequence`, is an :term:`iterator`, or is an instance of :class:`str`/:class:`bytes`/:class:`bytearray`.

    .. versionadded:: 3.10

-.. opcode:: GET_MATCH_MAP (delta)
+.. opcode:: MATCH_MAP_TYPE (delta)

    Used for pattern matching.
-TOS is popped.
-If it is an instance of :class:`collections.abc.Mapping`, a :class:`dict` is built from it and pushed in its place.
-Otherwise, the byte code counter is incremented by *delta*.
+Pops TOS and increments the byte code counter by *delta* if TOS is not an instance of :class:`collections.abc.Mapping`.

    .. versionadded:: 3.10